overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 * `goto:params:{{paramRef}},{{paramRef}},...`

-    Open comparison of the parameter readings.
+    Open the comparison of the parameter readings.

 * `goto:device:{{deviceRef}}`